bekk/firebase-workshop/_Tasks_/Chapter 2 - Firestore/README.md

 ## Edit a Document

 Add a possibility for the user to edit an existing question.
-If you are on a question's, edits it and saves it, then this should be persisted to the database as well.
+If you are on a question's page (`http://localhost:3000/question/{id}`), edits it and saves it, then this should be persisted to the database as well.

 ## Delete a Document